Searching for Texas’ True Essence: The Alamo and Beyond

 “Not all those who wander are lost.” – J.R.R.
 Tolkien

-My trip to Texas was inspired by “The Son,” a novel by Philipp Meyer.
-As I read, I was enamored by the multigenerational saga of a Texas family starting in the 1800s with Comanche Indian raids, to the early 1900s border disputes, to the oil boom of the 20th century.
-The saga maps the legacy of violence in Texas.
-It portrays the price of power and passion for the land.
-The characters in the novel depicted a fascinating culture that I wanted to experience and better understand for myself.
-I had to see what is the “Texas State of Mind.”
+My journey to Texas was sparked by Philipp Meyer’s novel, “The Son.”
+The multi-generational epic chronicles a Texas family’s saga from the 1800s Comanche Indian raids to the early 1900s border disputes and the 20th-century oil boom.
+Through this gripping narrative, Meyer maps the legacy of violence and portrays the cost of power and passion for the land.
+The characters in the novel fascinated me and inspired me to experience and better understand Texas’ unique culture for myself.

 During my trip, I sought to uncover whether Texas was merely a state or a state of mind.
 I visited several historical museums, talked to locals, and gained insight into the state’s culture.
 Through my experiences and conversations, I began to understand that Texas is not just a physical entity but an attitude, a way of life.
 Visiting the Alamo was the ultimate test that would help me understand this enigmatic state.